BARTON-BLOUNT, Derbyshire

 "BARTON-BLOUNT, a parish in the hundred of Appletree, in the county of Derby, 9 miles to the W. of Derby, its post town.
 During the civil war in the reign of Charles I. the manor-house was garrisoned for the parliament, and a skirmish took place in the neighbourhood between these forces and the royal troops from Tutbury Castle.
 The living is a rectory in the diocese of Lichfield, value £69, in the patronage of F. Bradshaw, Esq., whose seat is Barton Hall.
 The parish is in the honour of Tutbury, and Duchy of Lancaster."

-[Description(s) from The National Gazetteer of
+[Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

 Transcribed by Colin Hinson ©2003]

 There is a caravan park near the village.
+The Medieval village site is listed as an ancient monument.

-- Ann Andrews provides a transcription of the Barton Blount entry from Kelly's Directory of the Counties of Derby, Notts, Leicester and Rutland (1891).
+- Ann ANDREWS provides a transcription of the Barton Blount entry from Kelly's Directory of the Counties of Derby, Notts, Leicester and Rutland (1891).

 - This parish was in the ancient Appletree Hundred (or Wapentake).